joelspadin/github-oauth-client/README.md

 ## Usage

-For each [GitHub OAuth App](https://github.com/settings/developers), set an environment variable whose name is the client ID and whose value is the corresponding client secret (in Heroku this is done with **Settings > Config Vars** in your app dashboard).
+For each [GitHub OAuth App](https://github.com/settings/developers), set an environment variable whose name is `SECRET_` followed by the client ID and whose value is the corresponding client secret (in Heroku this is done with **Settings > Config Vars** in your app dashboard).

 You can also set a `PORT` variable to change the port used.
 If not set, it will